NateEag/how-i-code/drafts/passwords.rst

 That said, I know a few things about them.

-* Passwords should be hashed with variable stretching, so that brute-forcing them is very hard.
+* Passwords should be hashed with variable stretching, so that brute-forcing them is harder.
 * Passwords should be hashed with a randomly-generated per-password salt, so that precomputed hash lookup tables (a.k.a. 'rainbow tables') can't be used to reverse the hashes in practice.